pragma-/pbot/doc/VirtualMachine.md

 PBot can interact with a virtual machine to safely execute arbitrary user-submitted system commands and code.

-This document will guide you through installing and configuration a virtual machine by using the widely available [libvirt](https://libvirt.org) project tools, such as `virt-install`, `virsh`, `virt-manager`, `virt-viewer`, etc.
+This document will guide you through installing and configuring a virtual machine by using the widely available [libvirt](https://libvirt.org) project tools, such as `virt-install`, `virsh`, `virt-manager`, `virt-viewer`, etc.